iihmsunn/PoorMansTSqlToPlpgSqlConverter/README.md

   and you do "select from temp", the converter may fail to identify temp as table name because the parser has marked it as keyword rather than a name.
   There will be some attempt to work around it and the example above is already fixed by simply removing temp from the list of known keywords, but it may not be possible in all cases.
   A workaround is to wrap such names in square brackets in the source code.
+* CLR types like geography and geometry are currently not supported.
+* Things that use very specific built-in stored procedures and system tables are not planned to be supported and they're used rarely enough to just port everything manually.

 ### Usage